 Investment management is one of life’s true paradoxes in that studies clearly show the more time we spend monitoring, reacting, or tweaking, the worse we do and the more of our precious life we waste.

-Uncertainty in the future is our only certainty.
+Uncertainty is our only certainty.

 Simple is better.

-Market timing is impossible.
+Timing the Market is impossible.

 Inaction is the best action.

 This is not being lazy, it’s being disciplined.
 And, with a well planned diversified portfolio, it's the most important action you can take with your money during times of emotional extremes.